Convert VHS Tapes to DVD

 Using a Video Camera

 Just about any digital video camera (camcorder) can serve as the tool to help you copy directly from your old VCR into a digital format.
 Usually it just requires hooking up a cable (may need to be purchased separately) from the VCR's Video Out port (the red, white, yellow connectors) to the Video In port on the camera and pressing a few buttons.
 Each camera works a bit differently, so follow the instructions in your video camera's manual for recording from an auxiliary input.
-This is a slow process because it is a re-recording of what is on the tape to the new DVD format, but it is fairly simple and requires no additional hardware if you already own a video camera.
+This is a slow process because it is a re-recording of what is on the tape to the DVD or digital format such MP4, but it is fairly simple and requires no additional hardware if you already own a video camera.

 Using a Black Box